 It is an all too familiar scenario – a company is encountering difficulties and the directors feel that they can turn the company’s fortunes around if they can hold creditors at bay for a few weeks or even months until the business picks up, clients pay for work or they raise finance.
-The company may well have received CCJs, a statutory demand or even a winding-up petition has been presented by HMRC or an unpaid creditor or the company’s landlord its landlord is seeking recovery of premises due to unpaid rent.
+The company may well have received CCJs, a statutory demand or even had a winding-up petition presented by HMRC.
+An unpaid creditor or the company’s landlord may be seeking recovery of premises due to unpaid rent.

 Alternatively, if a winding up petition has been presented, the company can seek an adjournment of the petition hearing to allow it time to pay the petition debt or prepare a rescue plan.

 To achieve the optimum outcome for the company, its creditors, employees and other stakeholders, the imposition of an interim moratorium via the filing of a Notice of Intention to Appoint an Administrator or the granting of an adjournment of winding up petition proceedings to provide time has been seen by many as an acceptable short-term solution to stop creditors taking action, whilst the way forward is worked out and a rescue plan implemented.